ConsortiumGARR/ssp-loganalysis/README.md

 # ssp-statistics-parser

+**The script is applicable to those who have enabled the Authentication Process Filter "[statistics:StatisticsWithAttribute](https://simplesamlphp.org/docs/contrib_modules/statistics/authproc_statisticswithattribute.html)" but not the [SimpleSAMLphp statistics module](https://simplesamlphp.org/docs/contrib_modules/statistics/statistics.html) on the Identity Provider.**

-The script is needed to those SimpleSAMLphp IdP that did not install 'statistics' module before.
-It converts the simplesamlphp.log log into a format compatible with the code provided by the module.
+It converts the `simplesamlphp.log` log file into the format compatible with the `statistics` module.

 ## Instructions

-1. Enable '`statistics`' module '`simplesamlphp/config/config.php`':
+1. Enable `statistics` module `simplesamlphp/config/config.php`:
    * `sudo vim /var/simplesamlphp/config/config.php`

      ```php